seblindfors/ConsolePort/README.md

 Warning: I strongly recommend you do not use MotioninJoy!

 <h2>6.
 Known issues</h2>
-- Bags have to be re-opened when another hooked frame has been opened after the bags.
-- Using the game menu module to open UI panes will not work when Circle is held down for longer than 100 ms.
 - Quest log iteration is sometimes not ordered from top to bottom.
 - Quest tracking sometimes targets the wrong quest. (probably related to above issue)
 - Map iteration skips certain zones, Stormwind is one of them.